8kto/generic-chrome-extension/README.md

 2. Using [this manual](https://developer.chrome.com/docs/extensions/mv3/getstarted/), install the project folder through the "Load unpacked" action.
 3. Find the newly installed extension in the browser tray with extensions, pin it.

+Alternatively, you can install `.crx` extension file through the browser UI.
+For that, check the [releases page](https://github.com/RedTecLab/igel-chrome-sa-optimizely-tool/releases) (last availalbe version can be staled).

 ## Development
 1. Install dependencies: `yarn`